9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 Note
 :::

-Deconstruction doesn\'t destroy anything
+Deconstruction doesn't destroy anything

-If you\'re steeped in object oriented programming jargon, don\'t confuse deconstruction with destruction!
-Matching a pattern has no effect on the value we\'re examining: it just lets us \"look inside\" it.
+If you're steeped in object oriented programming jargon, don't confuse deconstruction with destruction!
+Matching a pattern has no effect on the value we're examining: it just lets us "look inside" it.
 ::::

 ### Further adventures

 The syntax for pattern matching on a tuple is similar to the syntax for constructing a tuple.
-Here\'s a function that returns the last element of a 3-tuple.
+Here's a function that returns the last element of a 3-tuple.

 :::: captioned-content